codefellows/seattle-code-301n24/curriculum/class-05/lab/README.md

 ## Overview

-You will be giving portfoilo starter in React.
+In the .
 Your job is to customize this code.
 You will be deploying your React portfolio to [Netlify.com](https://www.netlify.com/).

 ## Time Estimate